 Necessity is the mother of invention, and so search engines precisely Google was born for people to surf/search the web easily.
 With time Google progressed and the BOTGO we see today is the most kick ass way to find the best and most relevant content with in micro seconds.
 In order to keep up the super quick speed and most relevant quality content searches Google designs and roll out different algorithms timely, on the basis of which the websites are ranked in SERPs.

 Website in order to rank well need to consider several different aspects which include on-site, off-site, social media branding and more….
-Today I thought to list down the detailed audit that one should consider when optimizing a site for acquiring good spot in Google.
+Today I thought to list down the detailed SEO audit checklist that one should consider when optimizing a site for acquiring good spot in Google.

 Architecture Level Analysis